The Laundry Lift Case

 In the picture to the left, you can see the orange hoist and the trolley, which is the metal piece attached to the rail with the hooks suspended beneath.
 The photo shows the hoist in a raised position, aligned with the takeaway rail to the left.
 The hoist and takeaway rail come together so that the trolley, with its attached laundry bag suspended from the hooks, can move from the hoist onto the takeaway rail.
 Once the trolley and bag have passed completely onto the takeaway rail and have passed a safety interlock, the hoist can be lowered to the floor.
 To the right is a close up image of the trolley.

 When this equipment was installed at our client’s workplace, it was installed without the manufacturer’s safety device in place.
 Additionally, the worker was required to push a button to manually raise the hoist while standing directly underneath each bag of laundry weighing up to 500 pounds.

-We filed suit against the parent company of our client’s employer.
+We filed a products liability suit against the parent company of our client’s employer.
 The evidence showed that the parent company purchased and installed the machine in the plant without the existing safety device, and was therefore responsible for neglecting to guard against a hazard for which a safety device existed.